TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Index.rst

    increase your knowledge of TYPO3.

-   When you feel ready, you should quickly get an overview of what is within :ref:`TYPO3 explained <t3coreapi:start>` and see how this document relates to other :ref:`references`.
+   When you feel ready, you should quickly get an overview of what is within :ref:`t3coreapi:start` and see how this document relates to other :ref:`references`.

 ..
 End of sidebar